-Yet, before you start working on your sales incentive ideas, you have to figure out what motivates your employees.
+But before you start implementing sales incentives, you should figure out what specifically motivates your employees.
 What can you do to drive them towards their best performance?
-Answering these questions can help you create the right programs, contests, and incentives to motivate your retail employees to be the best they can be.
+Answering this question can help you create the right programs, monetary rewards, and even fun sales games to motivate your retail employees to unleash their potential.

 1. Play Wheel of Fortune

-You know the popular game–spin the wheel and pick a letter.
+You know how it works—spin the wheel and pick a letter.
 If you pick a letter that's on the board, you get the corresponding amount on the wheel.
-And, if you solve the puzzle, you get to keep the cash and prizes you've accumulated.
-Well, why not play a version of Wheel of Fortune with your retail employees?
+If you solve the puzzle, you get to keep the cash and prizes you've accumulated.

-Use whatever prizes makes the most sense for your business.
-This can include clothing, gift cards, candy, beauty products, food or something else.
-You can use a cardboard circle, then create pie pieces with a marker and cut out colored pieces of cardboard with the prizes written on them to create a colorful wheel.
+Use whatever prizes make the most sense for your business.
+This can include clothing, gift cards, candy, beauty products, or food.
+You can use a cardboard circle, then create pie pieces with a marker and cut out colored pieces of cardboard with the prizes written on them to create a color wheel.

-Other options for prizes might include non-cash rewards such as “Additional paid 20 minutes for lunch break,” “Paid half day off,” “coffee shop gift card,” and whatever else you can think of that would be relevant and appreciated by your retail staff.
+Other options for prizes might include non-cash rewards such as an additional (paid) 20 minutes for a lunch break, a paid day off, a coffee shop gift card, or whatever else you can think of that would be relevant and appreciated by your retail staff.
 Be as creative as you can.
 Then, let your employees spin that wheel!

 2. Start With Smaller and More Realistic Goals

-It's great to have massive goals, aka “reach" goals.
-Still, retail employees can lose motivation if they can't realistically meet those types of goals.
+It's great to have massive goals, or "reach" goals.
+But retail employees can lose motivation if they can't realistically meet those types of goals.
 Not every employee will be motivated by the same thing.
-So, it's important to focus on specific types of goals that can be very motivating.
+So, it's important to focus on specific types of goals that can work well within specific contexts.

-With this game you can choose a daily goal and let everyone know when their shift begins.
+With this sales incentive game, you can choose a daily goal and let everyone know when their shift begins.
 Maybe the goal is to sell more black t-shirts.
 The person who sells 20 black t-shirts gets $20.
 They then get to keep that $20 bill until the next person sells 20 black t-shirts.

+Back to working in the office?
+This is a good incentive for employees starting to commute to work again.
 Everyone wants to park right next to the entrance—it really is the prime spot.
-When everyone is in a rush, parking at the same time can be horrific.
-It doesn’t matter how much you workout at the gym, everyone wants to park as close to the workplace as possible.
 One of your sales incentive ideas can include prime parking as a prize.
-This might be a continual sales contest–perhaps a monthly or quarterly contest.
+This might be a continual sales contest in the form of a monthly or quarterly contest.

 So, let the winner keep the parking pass for at least a month or a quarter.
 Giving the parking pass for a week just isn't motivating enough.
 It won't cost the company much to offer good parking, and the employees will truly appreciate and use the prize.

-Do you have a staff of football, basketball, hockey or baseball fans?
+Do you have a staff of football, basketball, hockey, or baseball fans?
 Sales incentives for employees should be fun and encourage their interests.
 So, think about creating contests around some of their favorite sports.
-When it’s football season consider a form of fantasy football without the betting aspect.

-In the spring, you might consider a "March Madness" style game.
-The opportunities are endless for sports-themed sales incentive programs.
-Then, prizes might be tickets to games.
+In the spring, you might consider a "March Madness" style game or in the fall, a Fantasy Football league.
+The opportunities are endless for sports-themed sales incentive games.
+Actual game tickets will make great prizes for this game.

-You just can put a price on the cost of motivating and retaining high-performing employees.
-This helps to inspire your employees to become more productive, which produces a win-win situation for the company and the employee.
+You really can put a price on the cost of motivating and retaining high-performing employees.
+Monetary and non-monetary incentives help inspire your employees to become more productive—resulting in a win-win situation for the company and the employee.